TSim – Turan Simulator

 Data Traffic

-To simulate user traffic and transmit it over the network, TSim’s internal data traffic module can be used, or external IP traffic can also be transmitted through TSim.
-In the case of external IP, IP packets are generated and captured at the kernel level, then transferred into TSim as if they were received from a user computer connected to the unit.
+To simulate user traffic and transmit it over the network, either TSim’s internal data traffic module can be used or external simulated IP traffic can be provided.
+In case of external IP, packets are generated and captured at the kernel level, then transferred into TSim as if they were received from a user computer connected to the radio unit.
 Once the IP packet reaches the target unit within TSim, it is transferred back to the kernel level.
 All packets circulating and delivered in the network can be monitored through the “Packet Tracking Screen.”

 Packet Tracking Screen